-Suede sofas add a timeless elegance to homes.
+Suede sofas add timeless elegance to homes.
 They are nice to look at, comfortable, and fuzzy.
-They are also quite a large investment, which is why it can be so upsetting to either watch a stain being formed or find a dried food stain.
+They are also quite a large investment, so it can be upsetting to watch a stain forming or find a dried food stain.

-A lot of people assume that suede, and faux-suede, are difficult to clean due to their fuzziness, but this could not be further from the truth.
-In this article, we will show you how to protect your sofa and how to remove some common stains but, before that, it is good to understand what suede is.
+Many people assume that suede, and faux-suede, are challenging to clean due to their fuzziness, but this could not be further from the truth.
+In this article, we will show you how to protect your sofa and how to remove some common stains, but before that, it is good to understand what suede is.

 What is Suede?

 Suede is a soft, supple type of leather made from the underside of an animal and is mostly used for creating bags, shoes, clothing, and furniture.
 The warm and fuzzy texture of suede comes from all of the small, raised fibres (or nap) which cover the outside of the leather.

 Suedette is a man-made alternative to natural suede.
 It is usually made from polyester, cotton or rayon, which has been given a suede finish.
 Due to the fact it’s made of synthetic materials, it’s more durable and will keep its good look for a longer period of time.
 Also, it’s not so sensitive to water, making cleaning easier.

 Also known as faux suede, fake suede or vegan suede, suedette is an animal-friendly alternative mostly made from polyester or polyurethane.
 This material is a great option for those who want a suede look without using animal products or for those on a budget.

 How to recognise real suede from faux suede fabric

 First, look at the label.
 If there is no label to check, look closely at the surface.
 Suedette often has a synthetic, plastic feel and smell that real suede doesn’t have.